The Inter House Sport: Creating Good Memories

 and it is always good to make and create good friendships wherever we find ourselves.

 Before I left Nigeria, my friends would say, "keep at home, and remember the child of whom you are!"
-And I believe that so far, I have kept intact, and fulfilled their bargains.
+And I believe that so far, I have kept intact, and fulfilled the bargains.

 So, this is to celebrate life, memories, time, and friendships!